Back to Blog

 Most performance guides focus on the Latin alphabet.
 But the Georgian script—Mkhedruli—has unique vertical metrics, ascenders, and character widths.
 When a browser swaps a fallback system font (like Arial) for a custom Georgian font (like Noto Sans Georgian), the height difference can be significant.
 This causes the layout shift.

 In a mobile-first market like Georgia, where 85% of users browse on smartphones and 4G connections can be inconsistent, these shifts are magnified.
-If your Tbilisi digital agency isn't accounting for these script-specific metrics, your Lighthouse score will suffer.
+If your Georgia digital agency isn't accounting for these script-specific metrics, your Lighthouse score will suffer.
 It’s about ensuring a user in Batumi has the same smooth experience as someone in Vake.

 Implementing Next.js Font Optimization for Zero CLS